-The armed and security forces in the region, although engaged in anti-insurgency activities crucial for the continuity of national states, are also a source of concern, as charges of excessive violence and violations of human rights, non-responsive and undemocratic behaviour are often publicized.
+The armed and security forces in the region, although engaged in anti-insurgency activities crucial for the continuity of national states, are also a source of concern as charges of excessive violence and violations of human rights, non-responsive and undemocratic behaviour are often publicized.
 In this sense, the surveys indicate that popular experience and interaction with the armed forces, although frequently helpful according to 46% of the population that had contact with these agencies, has also been one of harassment or assault for 17% of the region.
 This proportion is worse regarding interaction with the police: while 39% of the population who interacted with police forces considered them to be helpful, 21% reported instances of assault and harassment.
-The police forces in the region have low credibility levels: 65% of the population would approach the police if they had a problem, but only 37% expects equitable treatment.
-In Bangladesh, levels of confidence in police forces are higher, 79% of the population is willing to approach them in case of trouble.
+The police forces in the region have low credibility levels: 65% of the population would approach the police if they had a problem, yet only 37% expects equitable treatment.
+Sri Lanka shows a high level of confidence in the police force, with 82% of the population willing to approach the police in case of need.